darla-kay-16959/LinuxForAdies/README.md

 Key to the Learning Files:

-There are 5 files we'll use besides this one, and numbered in order of usage:
+We will use the 5 files listed below in the order of their numbering for this workshot:

 -   00-Play With Docker Instructions.pdf .........
-How to log onto one of Docker's Linux sessions
+How to log onto one of Docker Lab's Linux sessions
--   01-LinuxForAdies-LLL-Workshop-20250122.pdf ......This is the main workshop file, where we go step-by-step
+-   01-LinuxForAdies-LLL-Workshop-20250122.pdf ......The main step-by-step guide for this workshop
 -   02-LinuxForAdies-Quick-Reference.pdf..........
-This is a condensed version of the workshop that you can quickly refer to
+This is a condensed version of the workshop guide∂ for quick reference.
--   03-Linux-file-permissions-Quick-Reference.pdf .....PDF version of the spreadsheet file below, for quick reference
+-   03-Linux-file-permissions-Quick-Reference.pdf .....PDF version of the spreadsheet file below, for quick reference.
--   04-Linux-file-permissions.xlsx .......This file that we walk through to learn how Linux file permissions work.
+-   04-Linux-file-permissions.xlsx .......This guide helps us learn *how* Linux file permissions work (most people don't know this).
 -   LinuxCommandReference-FossWire.pdf .......
 This PDF is another resource for additional commaands

 NOTE: